3mdeb/news-and-ideas/blog/content/post/2020-03-24-trenchboot-nlnet-introduction.md

 desirable solution.
 We will use a technology which measures and verifies running environment.
 To obtain that, TrenchBoot utilizes **Dynamic Root of Trust for Measurements** (DRTM).
 It is very complex topic and understanding it could take too much time.
-What you need to know (or trust us about) is that those measurements are done for given piece of code (given piece of system) and are stored in **Trusted Platform Module** (TPM) special registers.
+What you need to know (or take our word for it) is that those measurements are done for given piece of code (given piece of system) and are stored in **Trusted Platform Module** (TPM) special registers.
 It gives the possibility to automatically verify them against corruption or malicious modifications, and eventually proceed or stop further booting.

-Also, the user has possibility to check if measurements are valid.
+Also, the user has possibility to check if the measurements are valid.
 It can be done from OS level using dedicated tools.
 So, as you can see, TrenchBoot is critical piece of bootloader and operating system, if you want to make it secure.
 Also, its implementation is fully open-source, so everyone can inspect